 - Many of Niue’s shops accept New Zealand bank cards, MasterCard and Visa, but it’s always recommended to have some cash on you in case cards are not accepted or if the card machines are down

 - It is not customary to haggle the price in Niue

 - If paying in cash, check your change

-- Bring your own bags to eliminate the need for plastic bags.
+- Bring your own bags to eliminate the need for single-use plastic bags.